-We have had far too much tossed at us the last several days–natural disasters, the escalating rhetoric on race in the U.S., the criticism of peaceful protest while validating violent protest, the invalidation of one the most basic rights of U.S. citizenry, dangerous political venom spewing from heads of state.
+We have had far too much tossed at us the last several days–natural disasters, the escalating rhetoric on race in the U.S., the criticism of peaceful protests while validating violent protests, the invalidation of one the most basic rights of U.S. citizenry, dangerous political venom spewing from heads of state.
 In response to all of this, Larry K, one of my former students, wrote in the middle of a semi-lengthy Facebook post–

 The world needs a little silence.

 I feel this need with every fiber of my being as I am struggling to navigate the chaos.